Top Gun: Maverick poster

 The inciting incident occurs at 14 minutes when Admiral Cain summons Maverick to Top Gun with a near-impossible mission: train pilots to destroy an unsanctioned uranium enrichment plant.
 The mission has a high probability of casualties..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 22% of the runtime.
-This demonstrates the protagonist's commitment to Maverick proves the mission is possible by flying it himself, going where no instructor would go.
+This indicates the protagonist's commitment to Maverick proves the mission is possible by flying it himself, going where no instructor would go.
 He commits fully to training these pilots and accepts his role as teacher, crossing into Act 2., moving from reaction to action.

 The Collapse moment at 83 minutes (63% through) represents the emotional nadir.
 Here, Iceman dies.
 Maverick loses his last protector and the one person who believed in him unconditionally.
 Death is literal.
-Maverick faces his darkest moment: Rooster hates him, Iceman is gone, and he's alone., demonstrates the protagonist at their lowest point.
+Maverick faces his darkest moment: Rooster hates him, Iceman is gone, and he's alone., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 90 minutes initiates the final act resolution at 68% of the runtime.
 Maverick volunteers to lead the mission himself, choosing to put himself at risk rather than send the pilots into danger.
 He synthesizes his past experience with his new role as protector.
 He tells Rooster, "I'm not sending you to your death" - breaking the cycle., demonstrating the transformation achieved throughout the journey.